-Kitchen devices have been provided to all Primary and Upper Primary school units (6529 nos.) as per guidelines of MHRD, Gol.
+Kitchen devices have been provided to all Primary and Upper Primary school units (6524 nos.) as per guidelines of MHRD, Gol.

-These are procured from registered Co-operative Societies / Local Market in every Sub-Division from the fund provided by Gol i.e @ Rs.5000/- per school.
-During the year 2018-19, an amount of Rs.
-99.95 lakhs have been approved against replacement of five years old Kitchen Device by the MHRD, but fund yet not released by Gol.
+These are procured from registered Co-operative Societies / Local Market in every Sub-Division from the fund provided by Gol.
+During the year 2019-20, an amount of Rs.
+343.67 lakhs as central assistance for replacement of kitchen devices received from Gol and Rs.38.19 lakhs released from the state as mandatory state share against 32 new schools and 2530 replacement of kitchen devices.